What is GOOD CITIZENSHIP?

 UNICEF's Conventions of the Rights of the Child

-We are on a journey to becoming a Rights Respecting Schools (RRS), which is an initiative of UNICEF’s Global Classroom program.
+We are a GOLD Rights Respecting School (RRS), which is an initiative of UNICEF’s Global Classroom program.
 This initiative uses the United Nations Convention on the Rights of the Child (the Convention) as the basis for enhancing an inclusive, participatory and respectful school culture for children and adults.

 As a framework for educational improvement, the initiative helps schools address the whole learning environment through a consistent, rights-based approach.
 It is premised on the understanding that in order for children to want to achieve, they have to feel included, that they belong and that they matter.
 It brings children into early contact with the universal ideals of respect for oneself and for others, in the school community and in an interdependent world.

 If you would like to find out more about UNICEF and the Convention of the Rights of the Child, please click here.

 Our School Council is a group of children within the school who were elected by their peers to represent them and their views.

 Article 12 of the United Nations Convention on the Rights of the Child (UNCRC) says that children and young people should have a say in decisions that affect their lives.
 Our School Council provides a meaningful way in which children can voice their opinions and have their views taken into account in decisions which impact upon them.

 Within the school curriculum, one of the key areas making up the ‘Learning for Life and Work’ theme is active participation.
 The curriculum requires that children are provided with opportunities to participate in school and society.
 School councils are an excellent way in which to increase participation, teaching them about democracy, local and global citizenship and accountability.